JosephRodriguez7/se_project_spots/README.md

-# My very first true responsive-design project with Triple Ten
+# 🖼️ Spots - Social Media Image Gallery

+"Spots gallery" is a visually appealing social media platform specialized in showcasing the User's curated media gallery.
+Users are able to post new images to the platform, with captions, and have the capability to receive likes for each post.

+### 👨‍🎨 Developer's notes:

 My project for Sprint 3 at Triple Ten consisted in creating this tasteful digital art gallery.
 This webpage has a modest header, followed by a thorough profile dashboard.
 In the middle, the art gallery is displayed in a nice grid arrangement of three columns and two rows.

 As the website adapts to smaller screens, the elements within will move, resize, and rearrange to comfortable layouts.

-I consider this my first true responsive design, as it was tested with super wide screens, down to a width as narrow as 320px.
+I consider this my first true responsive design, as it was tested with super-wide screens, down to a width as narrow as 320px.

 The website was designed according to the Figma's specifications, including icons and truncating text to avoid overflow.

+#### Skills used:

+1. Semantic HTML5
+2. CSS3: Responsive design with Flexbox and Grid

+- Media queries.
+- Multi-line text truncation with -webkit-line-clamp.
+- Custom buttons, hover effects, and adaptive spacing.
+- Consistent UI/UX design with clean visual hierarchy and button styling.

+3. Version control with Git and GitHub Repository Management:

+- Committing snapshots and demo video.
+- Maintining Git History.
+- Structured README.md

+4. Project Organization:

+- Consistent use of flat BEM file structure.
+- Avoided nesting of selectors in CSS.
+- Applied BEM naming convention.

 ### Link to my project:

 https://josephrodriguez7.github.io/se_project_spots/

-## Check my project's Demo:
+## 📸 Check my project's Demo:

 [![Watch the demo](demo/demo-screenshot.jpg)](demo/demo-video.mp4)

-## Functions and Specifications:
+## 🚀 Functions and Specifications:

 1. Header spans 100% of the website's width.
 2. The main tag was given the "content" class.
 It has a constant padding of 20px on either side for a clean consistent look with different screen sizes.